Jump to:

 Rehabilitation management of the brain tumor patient requires a dedicated neuro-rehabilitation team led by a physiatrist who understands the medical and prognostic factors that may affect functional trajectory and outcome in this unique patient population.

-Immunotherapeutic agents are in clinical trials and allow the body’s inherent immune system to reduce the tumor burden.
-With increased understanding of the molecular criteria such as genetic mutations, clinical trials are now looking at molecular-targeted therapies and gene therapy24.
+Rapid evolution of genetic diagnostics has contributed to changes in tumor classification with so far unclear treatment implications.
+Ongoing research explores the use of targeted immunotherapies and optimization of treatment protocols in the setting of updated tumor classifications.
+Immunotherapeutic agents in clinical trials allow the body’s inherent immune system to reduce the tumor burden.
+With increased understanding of molecular diagnostics such as genetic mutations, clinical trials are now looking at molecular-targeted therapies and gene therapy.19

 There is a need for well-designed studies to demonstrate the role and value of rehabilitation in the care of patients with primary brain tumors.
-There is a lack of understanding of the role of rehabilitation in survivorship21.
-As new developments in neuro-oncology treatment continue, the role of rehabilitation should continue to be examined to minimize disability and maximize quality of life.
-25
+There is emerging understanding of the role of rehabilitation in survivorship as efforts begin to focus on the need of the growing population of survivors of primary brain tumors.20 As new developments in neuro-oncology treatment continue, the role of rehabilitation should continue to be examined to minimize disability and maximize quality of life.21

 References